 Fraternity Recruitment: Great Men Go Greek!

 Fraternity recruitment occurs for two weeks at the beginning of every semester in a semi-structured format.
-The Interfraternity Council sponsors an Information Night to kick off recruitment, and then men interested in joining a fraternity attend a variety of functions at individual fraternity houses.
+The Interfraternity Council sponsors an Information Night to kick off Rush Week, and then men interested in joining a fraternity attend a variety of functions both on campus, and at individual fraternity houses.
 Bids are extended at the end of those two weeks.
 A Master Rush Calendar will be created to organize every fraternity’s events for the 10 days of recruitment.
 This calendar will be made available on this website, and will also be posted around campus, and handed out at IFC Info Night!
-You are also encouraged to contact a fraternity directly for more information about that organization’s recruitment schedule.
+You are also encouraged to contact a fraternity directly for more information about that organization’s events.